fluxcd/website/content/en/flux/installation/bootstrap/gitlab.md

 ---
 title: GitLab
 linkTitle: GitLab
-description: "How to follow bootstrap procedure for Flux using GitLab"
+description: "How to bootstrap Flux with GitLab"
 weight: 30
 ---